 What isn’t simple is trying to decode the striation of activity, both physical and metaphysical, that hovers right below the delicate topsoil.
 There are a few places to look for guidance, our own personal Don Juan Matus, if you will.
 Actually, La Muntagna has no shortage of shamans to guide one in the ways of the volcano.

-Growing up in the shadow of a mountain, I remember the conversations I had with my Southwest shamans, the spirits of the mountain.
+Growing up in the shadow of a different mountain, I remember the conversations I had with my Southwest shamans, the spirits of the mountain.
 In talking with winemakers on Etna, they speak of similar things.
 The spirit of the place, the simplest explanation.
-But something deeper, like the vines stretching past the soil and hardened lava down to the core, searching for that nameless expression of place, that which makes the wines so particular, so intense, so delicious.
+But there is something deeper, like the vines stretching past the soil and hardened lava down to the core, searching for that nameless expression of place, that which makes the wines so particular, so intense, so delicious.
 We all want answers; isn’t it enough to sip the delicate red wine from a glass while a breeze touches one’s shoulders, sitting in the shade of an arbor?